Dwaraka-Poreddy/android-mental-model-atlas/08-production-compose-patterns/27-design-system.md

 ## One Remaining Question

-We've learned why applications need a Design System.
+We've learned that a Design System defines the application's shared design decisions.

 A natural question appears.

-> **How does Jetpack Compose actually make colors, typography, spacing, and other design values available to every composable in the UI tree?**
+> **How do those shared values—such as colors, typography, spacing, and shapes—actually become available to every composable in the Composition Tree without being passed through every function?**

+Before we can understand theming,

+we first need to understand the underlying mechanism that makes this possible.

 That leads us to the next concept.

-**Theming**
+**CompositionLocal**